yagoferrer/map-tools/README.md

 The 2nd parameter of `addMarker`, allows you to add options that apply to all the Markers within the Array.

-Once the Markers are created, you can access directly like this: `GMP.maps.myMap.markers`
+Once the Markers are created, you can access directly like this: `GMP.maps.myMap.markers.all`

 #### Update Marker
 Allows you to update one or multiple marker options.
 The 1st parameter can be: a result of crossfilter, a Marker reference or the uid like this: `{uuid: '<uuid>'}`